nashville-software-school/Vue-Workshop/chapters/Session_5.md

 };
 ```

 Nothing Vue specific here--we're just defining a JavaScript object with a `methods` property on it.

+## Using the mixin

 Let's see how we can consume this from our Vue components.
 Start by going into `MovieDetails.vue`, importing the `dateMixin` object, and declare it as a mixin

 ```js
 import { mapState } from "vuex";